FiiveAB/.github/profile/README.md

 ## Hi there 👋

-We are a dedicated software company based in Gothenburg that helps companies build and launch products that people love.
+We help companies build and launch products that people love.

 Our expertise is not just about launching products efficiently; it's about nurturing these products to reach millions, ensuring your business thrives and leads in its domain.